 The fourth chakra is our heart chakra.
 The Sanskrit name for it is Anahata, which translates to "unstruck", coming from the proverb "the sound of the unstruck bell".
-Our heart is where the physical and spiritual chakras intersect, where self and soul are one.
+Our heart is where the physical and spiritual chakras intersect, where self and spirit are one.
 By listening to the heart, we have the grand capacity to anticipate what we need even before we 'need' it, to hear the sound of the unstruck bell.
-The heart chakra, unlike the lower 3 chakras, is infinite because the soul also resides here, making it possible for humans to give and receive unconditional love.
+The heart chakra, unlike the lower 3 chakras, is infinite because the soul resides here, making it possible for humans to give and receive unconditional love.
 When the heart chakra is in balance you will be trusting, compassionate, loving, forgiving, grateful, and giving.

 The Spiritual Chakras: Throat, Third-Eye, & Crown